wootencl/apidocs-v4/source/includes/_claims.md

 ```
 *Available modes of operation: batch/async*

-Following the standard X12 837 format, the PokitDok claims endpoint allows
+Following the standard X12 837 format, the PokitDok Claims endpoint allows
 applications to easily file claims to designated trading partners.

-When using the claims endpoint, there is an option to supply a callback_url,
+When using the Claims endpoint, there is an option to supply a callback_url,
 which indicates that your application should be notified when the asynchronous
 processing is complete and a claim acknowledgement has been received from the
 trading partner.When a callback_url is specified, the full claims request